 Business opportunities seem impressive for the Diversified Operations industry as many conglomerates are gaining from improved demand across various end markets served, favorable governmental policies and others.

 Investment in the industry might be a wise move at the moment.
-Majority of the stocks within this 20-stock industry currently carry a Zacks Rank #3 (Hold), 4 (Sell) or 5 (Strong Sell).
-Nonetheless, we present four stocks, with a favorable rank and bright earnings prospects that investors might be interested in.
+We present four stocks with a favorable rank and bright earnings prospects that investors might be interested in.

 Price and Consensus: CSL